shuftipro/Android-SDK/verification-with-ocr/README.md

 1. Camera
 2. Recording Audio
 3. External Storage<br />
-All permissions are handled in SDK.
+`Note: All permissions are handled in SDK.`

 ### SDK Installation Guide
 1. Select File → New → New Module → Import .aar package from top menu of Android Studio.